 Here in Madison, we've been busy visiting with friends since we arrived.
 Last night we went to a favorite restaurant -- Husnu's -- in the heart of the UW campus area.
 State Street is definitely the place to be on a Friday night -- the constant parade of people out to see and be seen is always entertaining.

-Spring Art Tour in some of the small towns just outside of Madison.
+We also spent an enjoyable afternoon visiting some of the artist's studios on the Spring Art Tour in some of the small towns just outside of Madison.
 I was delighted to finally meet watercolorist Peggy Flora Zalucha, whose work I have been admiring for years.

 Later today we're going to the University Arboretum to see an exhibit by a local artist.
 The fabulous lilac gardens are unfortunately past bloom, but I'm sure we'll find some other wonders in that amazing place.